Riskabadros/2checkout-WCFM/README.md

 #WCFM Marketplace Custom Payment Gateway Plugin

+## Caution

+**Please Note:** This plugin is provided as-is and may have certain limitations or issues.
+While we strive to ensure compatibility and functionality, there could be cases where it may not work as expected or may conflict with other plugins/themes.

+### Known Issues:
+- [List any known issues here]

+### Limitations:
+- [List any limitations or constraints here]

+## Usage

+[Provide instructions on how to use the plugin]

 Overview
 This WordPress plugin extends the functionality of the WCFM Marketplace plugin by adding support for a custom payment gateway - TwoCheckout.
 With this plugin, vendors on your marketplace can easily receive payments through TwoCheckout.